django/deps/draft/0010-new-governance.rst

 * Any member of the Technical Board, including an otherwise eligible but departing member, MAY nominate a candidate to fill a vacancy.

-* The Technical Board SHALL then notify the Secretary of the DSF, in writing, of the nomination.
+* The Technical Board SHALL then direct one of its members to notify the Secretary of the DSF, in writing, of the nomination.
 The DSF Board SHALL check the qualifications of the person nominated, and the Secretary of the DSF SHALL notify the Technical Board of the result.
 If the DSF Board determines the nominated person is not qualified, the nomination MUST be discarded.

 * Otherwise, the Technical Board then SHALL vote on the question:
   "Shall this candidate fill the vacancy on the Technical Board?"
-As an exception to the Technical Board voting process described above, this vote SHALL have only a single one-week voting period, SHALL have an outcome of "Accept" if all eligible voting members of the Technical Board vote "Accept" in that period, and SHALL have an outcome of "Reject" otherwise.
+As an exception to the Technical Board voting process described above, this vote SHALL have only a single one-week voting period, SHALL have an outcome of "Accept" if all eligible voting members of the Technical Board vote "+1" in that period, and SHALL have an outcome of "Reject" otherwise.